 1. Taxes paid on undistributed capital gains by a regulated investment company or real estate investment trust.
-Form 1040 filers enter your share of these taxes on line 63, check the box for Form 2439, and add the words "Form 1065."
+Form 1040 filers enter your share of these taxes on line 64, check the box for Form 2439, and add the words "Form 1065."

-2. Number of gallons of each fuel used during the tax year in a use qualifying for the credit for taxes paid on fuels and the applicable credit per gallon.
+2. Number of gallons of each fuel sold or used during the tax year for a nontaxable use qualifying for the credit for taxes paid on fuels, type of use, and the applicable credit per gallon.
 Use this information to complete Form 4136, Credit for Federal Tax Paid on Fuels.